melbourne2991/streamux/README.md

 # Just another redux clone

+Very similar to redux except it uses RxJS to return a state$ Observable.
 *This is an experiment, not ready for use in the real world, just use redux :)*

 ## Run Demo